 GeneCards Summary for HIST1H1C Gene

 HIST1H1C (Histone Cluster 1 H1 Family Member C) is a Protein Coding gene.
 Diseases associated with HIST1H1C include Alpha-Thalassemia/Mental Retardation Syndrome, X-Linked and Supranuclear Palsy, Progressive, 1.
-Among its related pathways are Apoptosis induced DNA fragmentation and Regulation of activated PAK-2p34 by proteasome mediated degradation.
-GO annotations related to this gene include poly(A) RNA binding and chromatin DNA binding.
+Among its related pathways are E2F mediated regulation of DNA replication and CDK-mediated phosphorylation and removal of Cdc6.
+Gene Ontology (GO) annotations related to this gene include chromatin DNA binding.
 An important paralog of this gene is HIST1H1E.

 UniProtKB/Swiss-Prot for HIST1H1C Gene

 Histone H1 protein binds to linker DNA between nucleosomes forming the macromolecular structure known as the chromatin fiber.
 Histones H1 are necessary for the condensation of nucleosome chains into higher-order structured fibers.
 Acts also as a regulator of individual gene transcription through chromatin remodeling, nucleosome spacing and DNA methylation (By similarity).